top of page

 Lack, a companion to all, reveals itself in different ways in these fifteen tales, offering glimpses into how we live without the things we want, need, or think we ought to have.
 Through the eyes of characters from across the world, Without brings you into lives where contentment is just out of reach.

+Twenty speculative and science fiction stories exploring Hong Kong in the future.
 Published by the Hong Kong Writers Circle, a review by South China Morning Post gave the anthology a 4.5/5 star rating and referred to Michele's short story "Liberty Exchange" as "probably the anthology’s most entertaining story, as it reveals the evolution of expatriate hedonism in an increasingly repressive city."

 Imprint is the annual anthology of Women in Publishing Hong Kong.
 Two of Michele's short stories "Abracadabra" and "Summer Visitors" were published in Imprint 16.